hrsvrn/transformers-from-scratch/README.md

 ## Dataset

-Uses the OPUS Books dataset for English-Swedish translation:
+Uses the OPUS Books dataset for English-French translation:
 - Training: 90% of the dataset
 - Validation: 10% of the dataset
 - Tokenizers are trained on the dataset vocabulary